anjaustin/secure-docker-with-tls/README.md

 **Instructions for securing the Docker daemon with a self-signed certificate**

 *The following instructions are designed to be executed on the host machine of the docker daemon.
-With some modification, these insturctions were sourced from the official [Docker Documentation](https://docs.docker.com/engine/security/protect-access/) on protecting the Docker daemon socket.*
+With some modification, these insturctions were sourced from the official [Docker Documentation](https://docs.docker.com/engine/security/protect-access/): Protecting the Docker daemon socket.*

 ## Create CA server and client keys with OpenSSL